Gismii/Gismii/README.md

 # Current projects:

 ## App-Android-List
-Desenvolvendo uma aplicação android/Java -  compativel apartir da versão 8.
+Developing an Android/Java application - compatible from version 8.
-Apps Mobile moderno com o Android Studio em Java Kotlin SQLite Json API REST Web Services.
+Modern mobile apps with Android Studio in Java Kotlin SQLite Json API REST Web Services.

-> Telas de Apresentação (Splash);
+> Presentation Screens (Splash);

->Telas de Login;
+>Login screens;

->Telas com Menus;
+>Screens with Menus;

->Boas práticas de programação;
+>Good programming practices;

->Padrões de projetos como MVC;
+>Design patterns like MVC;

->Integração completa com Banco de Dados e criação de CRUD orientado a objetos;
+>Full integration with Database and object-oriented CRUD creation;

->Persistência de dados com Banco de Dados SQLite Local;
+>Data persistence with Local SQLite Database;

->Persistência de dados com Banco de Dados MySQL Remoto na Web;
+>Data persistence with Remote MySQL Database on the Web;

->Integração com Web Services para troca de dados com outros sistemas ou Backend;
+>Integration with Web Services to exchange data with other systems or Backend;

->Envio de e-mail, SMS, compartilhamento nas redes sociais;
+>Sending e-mail, SMS, sharing on social networks;

->Utilização dos recursos Nativos do Android nas versões mais recentes das APIs;
+>Use of native Android resources in the latest versions of the APIs;

->Os fundamentos da Programação Orientada à Objetos em todos os projetos e
+>The fundamentals of Object Oriented Programming in all projects and

->Os fundamentos da Linguagem SQL com exemplos utilizando SQLite e MySQ.
+>The fundamentals of the SQL language with examples using SQLite and MySQ.

 ![Captura de tela de 2023-05-08 06-01-06](https://user-images.githubusercontent.com/97984496/236784725-365f124f-3c59-453a-9288-a57b70d4a482.png)